What is Film Forum’s Documentary Fund?

 Film Forum’s Commitment to Documentaries

-With successful releases like CAPTURING THE FRIEDMANS, FAHRENHEIT 9/11 and SUPER SIZE ME, as well as FF premiere hits SPELLBOUND, CONTROL ROOM and THE CORPORATION, there has been much buzz about documentaries “crossing over” into mainstream theaters (and faring well financially) – along with theorizing about why.
-Of course the reasons are multiple, but the fact remains that Film Forum has championed theatrical exhibition of documentaries since its inception in 1970, long before the genre was fashionable.
-Film Forum has been one of the few cinemas in America — even among art houses — to make documentaries a staple of its yearly movie line-up (more than half of first-run films).
+Film Forum has championed theatrical exhibition of documentaries since its inception in 1970, long before the genre was fashionable.
+We are one of the few cinemas in America — even among art houses — to make documentaries a staple of our yearly movie line-up (more than half of first-run films).

 The best known documentaries we have presented have attracted a large public and brought in significant earnings.
 (It’s important to note that as Film Forum premieres movies that have not yet been seen or reviewed in New York, it is nearly impossible to predict which ones will be hits.)
 Many of the smaller, more challenging or unconventional films which receive strong reviews may not attract large audiences – but are equally deserving of an opportunity to reach their public.